cossu555/nsp/README.md

 **Instructions to use the code:**

 You have to download the scripts as you can find here (same directories and python files' names).
-Later, you have to launch firstly "main_malicious.py" and then "main_benevolent.py" (they shouldn't be ran in parallel).
+Later, you have to launch "main_malicious.py" and "main_benevolent.py" (they shouldn't be ran in parallel).
 These mains exploit functions that are in python files' imported (first lines of the code).

 **Explanation of the code:**